sakshidgoel/RideShare-Application/README.md

 This miroservice must call the **List all users** API on the Users microservice in order to verify a given username actually exists.
 (Example: when a ride is being created/joined).

 ### Deliverables
-+ Running 2 microservices with the given container name ("users" and "rides") and tag ("latest") and ENV variable.
++ Running two microservices with the given container name ("users" and "rides") and tag ("latest") and ENV variable.
 + Exposing 8000 and 8080 on the public IP of the AWS instance.
     + For the rides microservice, map web server port within the container (usually 80) to localhost 8000.
     + For the users microservice, map web server port within the container (usually 80) to localhost 8080.